isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 "Sure, but you cannot talk with me directly.
 Please tell my name."

-"Give me the phone number.
+"Give me your phone number.
 I will arrange for him to call you."

 "Thank you very much."